 The Equality Act 2010 contains a provision, Section 78, enabling the government to introduce regulations that require employers to publish periodic information setting out any differences in pay between men and women.
-Although not yet brought into force (as reported in our previous article here), the government indicated in July 2015 that it intended to implement Section 78 and issued a consultation document seeking views on various aspects including how the information should be reported and at what intervals.
+Although not yet brought into force, the government indicated in July 2015 that it intended to implement Section 78 and issued a consultation document seeking views on various aspects including how the information should be reported and at what intervals.

 What does Section 78 require?

 The provision, as currently drafted, will apply to companies with more than 250 employees.
 Although the public sector was expressly excluded, the government’s most recent announcement indicates that it will, in future, be brought within the scope of the reporting requirement.

 Section 78 is not much more prescriptive beyond this, leaving it to eagerly awaited regulations to specify the detail.
 It does, however, state specifically that the reporting requirement will not be more frequently than annually.

 Offences for failure to comply will be criminal and attract unlimited fines.